State Tax Returns, Deadlines, Extensions

 You generally have to file a return for the state where your employer is located, regardless of whether or not you also work there.
 This applies for remote employees; you will file your state return for the state you live in, or where your domicile is located, and a nonresident return for the state the employer is located in.

-Note: This is not the case for remote, independent contractors.
-If you receive nonemployee compensation on a 1099 form, such as 1099-NEC, you only pay applicable state tax for your resident state.
+Note: This does not apply for remote independent contractors.
+If you receive nonemployee compensation on a 1099 form, such as 1099-NEC, you only pay applicable state tax for your resident state and any states you physically work in.
 If you work remotely for a company in another state on contract - you do not receive a W-2 - then you do not have taxes withheld and will instead owe federal taxes, resident state taxes, and self-employment taxes.

 This is one of the greatest values offered by eFile.com.
 When you use eFile, you can prepare as many resident, part-year resident, and nonresident returns as you need based on your situation for one low price.
 Other popular tax preparation websites charge up to $50 per state return.
 For a taxpayer who needs to file five state returns, that’s a total of $250 for all those returns, not including federal, versus one low price of $29.95 on eFile.com for all state returns.